 During the summer months (May to September) lots of the Isle of Wight's most popular beaches have a ban on dogs.
 You can expect to endure some pretty serious stares and tuts if you're the one person ignoring the signs.
 They might fine you £75 as well.

-However, several beaches either allow dogs completely in summer or just in certain sections.
+However, several beaches either allow dogs in summer or just in certain sections.
 This isn't a comprehensive list, just a few suggestions:

 During the summer months (May to September) lots of the Isle of Wight's most popular beaches have a ban on dogs.
 You can expect to endure some pretty serious stares and tuts if you're the one person ignoring the signs.
 They might fine you £75 as well.

-However, several beaches either allow dogs completely in summer or just in certain sections.
+However, several beaches either allow dogs in summer or just in certain sections.
 This isn't a comprehensive list, just a few suggestions:

 Recommended Isle of Wight beaches for dog walking all year round: